 Most fatal motorcycle accidents happen on the road, usually at intersections.

-There is no one definitive answer to this question.
+There is no definitive answer to this question.
 Studies have shown that motorcycle riders are more likely to be involved in an accident than drivers of other vehicles, but the exact percentage of riders who get in accidents varies depending on the source.

-The most common cause of motorcycle accidents is rider error, which accounts for about two-thirds of all crashes. speeding, drinking and riding, and riding without a license are the most common errors made by riders that lead to accidents.
+The most common cause of motorcycle accidents is rider error, which accounts for about two-thirds of all crashes.
+Speeding, drinking and riding, and riding without a license are the most common errors made by riders that lead to accidents.

 There is no definitive answer to this question, as it largely depends on the individual rider’s experience and comfort level.
-However, some general tips for choosing a safe motorcycle riding spot include avoiding busy roads and areas with poor visibility, and opting for routes with smooth pavement and good lighting.
+However, some general tips for choosing a safe motorcycle riding spot include avoiding busy roads and areas with poor visibility and opting for routes with smooth pavement and good lighting.
 Additionally, it is always important to be aware of your surroundings and to ride defensively.

 The state with the highest motorcycle fatality rate is Florida.

 A motorcycle is a vehicle with two or three wheels and an engine.
 Motorcycles are considered by some to be dangerous because they are less stable and less visible than other vehicles on the road.
 However, many people believe that the risk is worth the freedom and enjoyment that comes with riding a motorcycle.